 Faurer also pursued office design; for instance his plans along what was termed a South California style for the Blue Cross offices at Edmonton Street and Broadway (1950).
 The architect also worked with Waisman Ross and Associates in the design of the Northern Sales Building (135 Lombard Avenue, 1953), one of Winnipeg’s most iconic Modernist buildings.

-A curious sideline of Faurer's work is his involvement in the design of a number of stage-sets over his career, in particular for Winnipeg’s Little Theatre – one of the two companies which, in 1958, formed the basis for the Manitoba Theatre Centre.
+A curious sideline of Faurer's work was his involvement in the design of a number of stage sets over his career, in particular for Winnipeg’s Little Theatre – one of the two companies which, in 1958, formed the basis for the Manitoba Theatre Centre.
 Amongst the sets Faurer designed for the Little Theatre are those for Alice Sit-by-the-Fire (1935), Wind and the Rain (1936), Winterset (1936), Man with a Load of Mischief (1937), The Lovely Miracle (1937), and R.U.R.
 (1953).
 In this capacity, Faurer may have been inspired by University of Manitoba architecture professor John A. Russell, who was keenly interested in the theory and practice of set design and with whom Faurer associated in the University of Manitoba glee club.
 During the early 1940s Faurer designed sets for the Winnipeg Metropolitan Choir.
 In 1947 Faurer was elected a member of the board of the Manitoba Association of Architects, a position he held for many years.
+He died in 1975.